llad/export-for-trello/README.md

 You can find it on [Chrome Web Store](https://chrome.google.com/webstore/detail/trelloexport/kmmnaeamjfdnbhljpedgfchjbkbomahp).

+TrelloExport now has a dedicated website at [https://trelloexport.trapias.it/](https://trelloexport.trapias.it/)

 ## How to use

 Open a Trello Board, click Show Menu, More, Print and Export, TrelloExport.